pulumi-initech/gcp-landing-zone/README.md

 1. Fork the repository
 2. Create a feature branch
-3. Follow the existing code structure and patterns
+3. Follow the existing ComponentResource patterns
-4. Test thoroughly across all enabled cloud providers
+4. Test thoroughly in a GCP organization
 5. Submit a pull request

 ## License